 A traditional class (b) green1, having arisen by local custom for the benefit of the locality, can only be extinguished in the same way as other customs2 (that is, generally, only under statutory provision3, although it appears that the destruction of the subject matter4 would have the same effect).
 Class (a) greens5 created by local act and class (c) greens6 created by the Commons Registration Act 1965 or the Commons Act 2006 can only be extinguished by statute or under statutory provision7.
-Any green which subsisted before the provisions of the Commons Registration Act 1965 took effect, and which
+Any green which subsisted before the provisions of the Commons Registration

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN